 |FERC No.||P-11408 issued 1996, expires 2036|

 The Salmon River Project consists of two existing developments located on the Salmon River in the Towns of Redfield and Orwell, Oswego, New York.
-The two developments progressing downstream towards Lake Ontario are: Bennetts Bridge and Lighthouse Hill located at approximately 18 and 17 miles from where the river meets Lake Ontario.
+The two developments progressing downstream towards Lake Ontario are: Bennetts Bridge dam at river mile 18 and Lighthouse Hill dam located at approximately river mile 13.8 from where the river meets Lake Ontario.

 The installed capacity of the Salmon River Project is approximately 31.5 MW at Bennett’s Bridge and 8.2 MW at Lighthouse Hill.